whisthq/whist/container-images/README.md

 ### Running Remote-Pushed Images

-If an image has been pushed to ECR and you wish to test it, first ensure the AWS CLI is configured as in [Pushing Images](#pushing-images).
+If an image has been pushed to ECR and you wish to test it, first ensure the AWS CLI is configured.
 Then, retrieve the tag you wish to run, either from ECR itself or by grabbing the relevant (full) Git commit hash from this repository, and run:

 ```
 ./run_remote_container_image.sh APP TAG [REGION] [MOUNT]